AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 | Ryzen 5 9600X | AM5 | 6/12 | Best | ~$220 |

 The 7600 and 9600X are meaningfully faster and on a platform with upgrade longevity.
 But they also cost $70–$120 more — money that could go toward a better GPU.
-At $500–$600 total budgets, that GPU money matters more than CPU headroom.
+At $500–$600 total budgets, GPU money matters more than CPU headroom.

 The 5600 is ideally paired with GPUs in the $200–$350 range:

-- Intel Arc B580 — great value pairing, 12GB VRAM
+- Intel Arc B580 — great value pairing, 12GB VRAM.
+Read our Arc B580 review

-- RX 9060 XT 8GB — strong 1080p performance, GPU is the bottleneck
+- RX 9060 XT 8GB — strong 1080p performance, GPU is the bottleneck.
+Read our RX 9060 XT review

-- RTX 5060 — works well, GPU-limited in most scenarios
+- RTX 5060 — works well, GPU-limited in most scenarios.
+Read our RTX 5060 review

 Avoid pairing it with anything above an RTX 5060 Ti or RX 9070 — at that GPU tier you’re leaving CPU performance on the table and AM5 makes more sense.